jackyjngwn/SingularityWorkshop/index.md

 ### Singularity and MPI

 <br>
-### Singularity and GPU Computing
+### Singularity and GPU computing

 We will not cover GPU computing in this workshop, as Jetstream and Stampede2 do not have GPUs.
 However, know that GPUs are supported in singularity.
-Since singularity supported Docker containers, it has been fairly simple to utilize GPUs for machine learning code like TensorFlow.
+Since singularity supported docker containers, it has been fairly simple to utilize GPUs for machine learning code like TensorFlow.
 For example, singularity commands on a machine with GPUs available may appear as:

 ```
 $ singularity pull docker://nvidia/caffe:latest